facebookresearch/ImageNet-Adversarial-Training/INSTRUCTIONS.md

    Don't compare the error rate, because then the method can cheat by becoming untargeted attacks.

-3. "ResNeXt101 Dense Denoise" is the submission that won the champion of black-box defense track in [Competition on Adversarial Attacks and Defenses 2018](https://en.caad.geekpwn.org/).
+3. "ResNeXt101 Block-Denoise" is the submission that won the champion of black-box defense track in [Competition on Adversarial Attacks and Defenses 2018](https://en.caad.geekpwn.org/).